metal3d/katenary/doc/docs/index.md

 ```

 !!!
 Info "Upgrading is integrated to the `katenary` command"
-    Katenary propose a `upgrade` subcommand to update the current binary to the latest stable release.
+    Katenary propose a `upgrade` sub-command to update the current binary to the latest stable release.

     Of course, you need to install Katenary once :smile: